 In many societies, formula feeding is becoming more prominent, and breast milk has become the least preferred choice.
-Further evidence demonstrates how formula and bottle feeding leads to an increased risk of oral disease and alterations in oxygenation, thermoregulation, and gut bacteria of the newborn.
-Formula feeding is necessary for some situations.
-However, the most appropriate recommendation to a newborn is exclusive breastfeeding for at least six months before adding complementary feeding.
+Further evidence demonstrates how formula and bottle feeding lead to an increased risk of oral disease and alterations in oxygenation, thermoregulation, and the newborn's gut bacteria.

-The content of fat in breast milk ranges from 3.5 to 4.5%.
+The fat content varies considerably with maternal diet and is also positively associated with weight gain during pregnancy.
 Triglycerides account for the majority of the lipids.
-Saturated fatty acids account for nearly half of the fatty acids with palmitic acid being around 23%.
-Breast milk contains two essential fatty acids: linoleic acid and alpha-linoleic acid.
+Saturated fatty acids account for nearly half of the fatty acids, with around 23% of palmitic acid.
+Breast milk contains two essential fatty acids: linoleic acid and alpha-linolenic acid.
 These get converted to arachidonic acid (AA) and eicosapentaenoic acid (EPA).
-EPA converts to docosahexaenoic acid (DHA).
-The fatty acid composition varies somewhat upon the diet of the mother.
+EPA is further converted to docosahexaenoic acid (DHA).

-Breast milk primarily consists of casein and whey proteins.
-Whey consists of alpha-lactalbumin, lactoferrin, and immunoglobulin A. Casein is more difficult to digest than is whey.
-Breast milk initially contains more whey than casein.
-Eventually, however, both casein and whey become equal.
-Other proteins include lysozyme, folate-binding protein, bifidus factor, lipase, amylase, alpha1-antitrypsin, antichymotrypsin, and haptocorrin.
+During early lactation, the protein content in human milk ranges from 1.4–1.6 g/100 mL, to 0.8–1.0 g/100 mL after three to four months of lactation, to 0.7–0.8 g/100 mL after six months.
+Breast milk generally consists of casein and whey proteins.
+The whey/casein ratio in human milk fluctuates between 70/30 and 80/20 in early lactation and decreases to 50/50 in late lactation.
+Whey consists of alpha-lactalbumin, lysozyme, lactoferrin, and immunoglobulin A. Casein is more difficult to digest than is whey.
+Casein binds with calcium and phosphorus.
+Colostrum contains more whey than casein.
+Other proteins include folate-binding protein, Bifidus factor, lipase, amylase, PRP (Prolin Rich Peptide), alpha1-antitrypsin, antichymotrypsin, and haptocorrin.

 Vitamins and Minerals